Construction Debris Removal in Irvine, CA — Remodel & Demolition Cleanup

 Day 6-10: Finishing.
 Paint, flooring, fixtures installed.
 Packaging from new appliances, trim, hardware.
 Cardboard, plastic, packing materials.

-Without construction debris removal, your home looks worse at the end than during demolition.
-Debris stacks up.
+Without construction waste disposal, your home looks worse at the end than during demolition. materials stacks up.
 Your contractor can’t finish punch-list work because there’s no space.
 The project takes longer.
 Costs increase.

 Professional renovation cleanup keeps your home functional throughout the project.
 Debris leaves daily or as-needed.
 Your contractor has clear workspace.
 Progress stays on schedule.
 Your home is ready at project completion instead of buried in waste.

 Cost-wise?
-A kitchen remodel might generate $500-1,500 in debris removal costs.
+A kitchen remodel might generate $500-1,500 in waste hauling costs.
 That’s nothing compared to timeline delays costing thousands.
 Professional cleanup is project infrastructure, not an expense.

 Small Demolition Services: Shed, Deck, and Hot Tub Removal